-Lochte, who set the 200 IM world and American record (1:54:00) on July 28, 2011, started well in this race as was in second place at the first turn.
+Lochte, who set the 200 IM world and American record (1:54:00) on July 28, 2011, started well and was second at the first turn.
 After the second turn, the only question was how much Lochte would win by.

-The weeklong event at the Nassau County Aquatic Center was Lochte's first USA Swimming-sanctioned meet after a 10-month suspension for his behavior during an incident at the 2016 Rio de Janeiro Olympics.
+The four-day meet at Nassau County Aquatics Center was Lochte's first USA Swimming-sanctioned event after a 10-month suspension for his behavior during an incident at the 2016 Rio de Janeiro Olympics.

-Following a fifth place finish in the 100 backstroke Saturday, Lochte said he viewed the 200 IM as an ''indicator'' of what he needed to work on in order to compete for a spot on the 2020 U.S. Olympic swim team.
-He went on to say that he only trained ''once or twice a week'' due to he and fiancee Kayla Rae Reid preparing for the birth of their infant son, Caiden.
+Following a fifth-place finish in the 100 backstroke Saturday, Lochte said he viewed the 200 IM as an ''indicator'' of what he needed to work on in order to compete for a spot on the 2020 U.S. Olympic swim team.
+He went on to say that he only trained ''once or twice a week'' because he and his d fiancee Kayla Rae Reid were preparing for the birth of their son, Caiden.